Andrey Pak

-He is of Korean descent.
+He was of Korean descent.
 In 1951 he graduated from Samarkand State University.
 He worked as chief geologist, chief parties in Krasnokholmskaya exploratory expedition.

 Member of the discovery and exploration of gold, silver, uranium, phosphate, turquoise, quartz sand, and others.
-From 1967 to 1994 - Senior and Senior Fellow, Institute of Geology and Geophysics, Academy of Sciences of the Republic of Uzbekistan.
+From 1967 to 1994 - Senior and Senior Fellow, Institute of Geology and Geophysics, Academy of Sciences of Uzbekistan.
 Candidate (1965) and Doctor (1984) of Geological and Mineralogical Sciences.

-Lenin Prize laureate of the year 1959 - for the discovery of uranium deposits in Uchkuduk.
-He was awarded the Red Banner of Labor Order and "Pioneer of the field" medal.
+In 1959, he received the Lenin Prize for the discovery of uranium deposits in Uchquduq.
+He was also awarded the Order of the Red Banner of Labour and "Pioneer of the field" medal.

 Author of the book: The Evolution of weathering crusts in the history of the Earth.